benjamindemoor/found-font-foundry/README.md

 ## API Usage

-This project uses the Are.na API to fetch content from the [Found Font Foundry](https://www.are.na/benjamin-ikoma/found-font-foundry) channel.
+This project uses the Are.na API to fetch content from the [Found Fonts Foundry](https://www.are.na/benjamin-ikoma/found-fonts-foundry) channel.

 ## Contributing

 To contribute to this project:

-1. Add your font discoveries to the [Are.na channel](https://www.are.na/benjamin-ikoma/found-font-foundry)
+1. Add your font discoveries to the [Are.na channel](https://www.are.na/benjamin-ikoma/found-fonts-foundry)
 2. For code contributions, please submit a pull request

 ## License